A Simple Trick for a Healthier Diet

 Eat more vegetables.

-Now the thing is, it's not all about variety and eating the 'rainbow' — it's really about volume.
+Now the thing is, it's not all about variety and eating the 'rainbow' — I'm talking about volume.

 So just how do you do that?
 How do you eat all those recommended servings in a day?
 How do you keep from being overwhelmed and not getting stressed about it?
 The simple trick?